Sean Hurley: Equipment and signature bass

 In 2012, while working on Born and Raised, Hurley found himself putting pieces of foam under the strings by the bridge of every bass he used on the record.
-This was in order to mute the strings and replicate the short decay of the basses he had heard on the reference records for the album.
+This was to mute the strings and replicate the short decay of the basses he had heard on the reference records for the album.
 That December, Hurley was invited by Mike Eldred of the Fender Custom Shop to have his main 1961 Fender P-Bass recreated.
 Built by Paul Waller, the Sean Hurley Signature Precision Bass was unveiled to the public the following year.
 To address Hurley's muting technique, the bass includes a built-in muting device similar to that of a Fender Jaguar guitar; it is the first Fender bass with such a feature.
 Hurley presented his bass at La Bella String's "Lords of the Low End" event on September 28, before playing with Mayer at the Global Citizen Festival in Central Park.